vlad21591/MachineLearningAlgorithms/README.md

 **Purpose**:

-Build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc). machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+Build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+Machine learning with feature scaling (standardization) to create a model that predicts which passengers survived the Titanic shipwreck.

 [The data came from Kaggle -- Titanic: Machine Learning from Disaster]